 What Is Looked At in an M&A Valuation?

 The business valuation in mergers and acquisitions process aims to put a dollar amount on a business by accounting for several factors and aspects of its operation.
 Two companies within the same niche that have the same market size may differ in valuation when you consider other aspects of business operation.
+The emphasis should always be on the strategic value of the target company, rather than solely on the financials.
+Just because a company seems like a bargain doesn’t necessarily mean it will be a strong fit for the acquiring company.

 While valuing a business, appraisers tend to look at factors such as these: